hm-yang2/board-share/README.md

-# power-bi-backend
+# Board Share
- Django backend to save power BI links
+ Website that consolidates and share dashboard links